- Work With USAID

 If you need help with a specific USAID-financed acquisition or assistance matter, please see the information under the A&A Ombudsman Review Process.

-If you do not have a question about a specific USAID-financed acquisition or assistance matter, or related cross cutting issue, the USAID Website is a good source of general information about agency programs and policies.
+If you do not have a question about a specific USAID-financed acquisition or assistance matter, or related cross cutting issue, the USAID website is a good source of general information about agency programs and policies.
+The “Reports and Data” section of USAID’s website contains tips on sources of information and documentation on U.S. foreign assistance, USAID policies and budget, and USAID projects around the world.

 Contact Information for the Ombudsman's Office